Swamp-Solutions/Litter-buster/README.md

 6. Create a database structure to catalog the classified images.
 7. Build an application to send images of littering to an email-adress.
 8. Create a dashboard showing data and predictions.
 9. Create a DAG for regular re-learning of the model based on images stored in database.
+[Maybe better alternative](https://medium.com/value-stream-design/online-machine-learning-515556ff72c5)

 ### **Methods**